Seasonal Business Owner’s Complete Guide to State Retirement Mandates: Hotels, Motels, and Restaurants – RetirementMandate.com

 • Auto-enrollment credit: Additional $500/year for 3 years for plans with automatic enrollment

-• Total potential credits: $16,500+ over 3 years for qualifying small businesses
+• Total potential credits: up to $16,500 over 3 years for qualifying small businesses

-For most small seasonal businesses, these credits cover 100% or more of the cost of setting up and running a SIMPLE IRA for the first 3 years.
-The mandate exemption effectively becomes free — while also providing a genuine retirement benefit to your employees.
+For most small seasonal businesses, these credits can offset a large share of the cost of setting up and running a SIMPLE IRA for the first 3 years.
+The mandate exemption can come at a very low net cost — while also providing a genuine retirement benefit to your employees.

 Getting Started: The Kandelaki Solutions Process